Flareboltex/cse15l-lab-reports/Lab1.md

 Example 1<br>
 ![Image](Screenshot (8).png)<br>
 Absolute Path before command: /workspaces/cse15l-lab-reports<br>
-Running cd without arguments does not change the directory. <br><br>
+Running cd without arguments brings you to the home directory ~.
+This is not an error and is expected behavior. <br><br>
 Example 2<br>
 ![Image](Screenshot (9).png)<br>
 Absolute Path before command: /workspaces/cse15l-lab-reports<br>
-Running cd with a directory as argument takes you back to the /workspaces folder.<br><br>
+Running cd with a directory as argument takes you back to the /workspaces folder.
+This is not an error.<br><br>
 Example 3<br>
 ![Image](Screenshot (10).png)<br>
 Absolute Path before command: /workspaces/cse15l-lab-reports<br>